aliyaboisselle/hippocampus/README.md

 ## Overview
 Foundation LLMs maintain context within a single session but have no persistent memory across sessions.
 Every new conversation begins at zero.
 No accumulated relationship, no record of prior exchanges, no through-line connecting who you were last week to who you are today.
 This is not an intelligence problem.
 The models are capable.
 It is an architecture problem: there is no mechanism for continuity across time.
 **Hippocampus** is a neuro-inspired memory architecture for LLM systems, mapped to biological structures and designed for practical implementation.
 It introduces persistent memory as a foundational system layer rather than a bolt-on retrieval mechanism enabling models to accumulate experience, maintain coherent identity over time, and evolve behavior based on prior context.

-The central hypothesis: A slightly less capable model that genuinely remembers you will outperform a more capable model that treats every conversation as a first meeting.
+**The central hypothesis:** A slightly less capable model that remembers you will outperform a more capable model that treats every conversation as a first meeting.

 ---

 ## What Makes This Different
-Most memory approaches for LLMs fall into two categories: **simple note-taking** (storing explicit facts in a profile — brittle, doesn't capture how someone thinks) or **long-context windows** (expensive, treats all context as equally weighted, doesn't scale across sessions).
+Most memory approaches for LLMs fall into two categories: **simple note-taking** (storing explicit facts in a profile which is brittle and doesn't capture how someone thinks) or **long-context windows** (expensive, treats all context as equally weighted, doesn't scale across sessions).

 Hippocampus takes a different approach, inspired by principles observed in biological memory:

+-**Episodic and semantic memory as distinct stores.** Raw experience (episodic) is append-only and immutable.
+The permanent ground truth of what happened.
+Derived beliefs (semantic) are mutable and updated by reconsolidation as new experience arrives.
+Every semantic memory carries a traceable link back to the episodes that produced it.
+This distinction is structural, not procedural: the data model enforces it, not a verification step that could be bypassed.

-- **Reconsolidation, not archiving.** Every memory retrieval triggers re-summarization in current context, producing denser and more relevant memories over time.
+- **Reconsolidation, not archiving.** Every semantic memory retrieval triggers re-summarization in current context, producing denser and more relevant memories over time.
 Memory quality improves with use rather than simply being preserved.

 - **Novelty-weighted encoding (Merzenich).** Memories are weighted by significance, not just frequency.
 A conversation that changes how you think about something gets elevated weight and paradigm shifts survive even without frequent retrieval.
 Routine noise does not persist simply by repetition.